-As I explained at the beginning of this article, Stochastic Oscillator is a popular indicator among traders, specially the stock traders.
+As I explained at the beginning of this article, Stochastic Oscillator is a popular indicator among traders, specially stock traders.

 In this article, I introduced a simple and mechanical, yet strong, profitable and effective way to enter the markets using the price action (which is the best and most effective way to trade), and Stochastic Oscillator confirmation.

-Those traders who like to have more trading opportunities can use this system along with the other systems they use.
+Those traders who like to have more trading opportunities can use this system along with other systems they use.

-If they follow the weekly and monthly charts, all they have to do is spending half an hour every weekend.
+If they follow weekly and monthly charts, all they have to do is spending half an hour every weekend.

 You can locate the forming and formed trade setups, and then entering the markets at the market open on Sunday afternoons.